colestrode/skellington/README.md

 ## Considerations When Building a Plugin

+### Plan for Multiple Teams and Multiple Bots

+Your plugin could be part of a Slack app or a single team bot.
+Users can also be running multiple Skellington bots within the same process, see the [functional tests](test/functional/) for an example.
+If possible, build your plugin to be stateless, but if you need to build a data store make sure to key it by team ID and/or bot ID.

 ### Be Considerate With Data

-There will potentially be several other plugins running in the same Skellington instance, so be considerate when you put things into the shared Botkit storage.
+Assume there will be several other plugins running in the same Skellington instance, so be considerate when you put things into the shared storage.
 Namespace any data specific to your plugin and don't modify things you didn't set.

 When you read from storage, remember to always merge your updates with what was present in storage before.
 Here's an example of how to do that using lodash's `merge` method: